The Shape of Emptiness

 I move back quickly through a thousand years of endless, unchanging orbits.

-Until I see B’tzel being left here.
+Until I see B’tzel imprisoned here.

 He hesitates for a minute, with his hand just above the strange energy field that keeps B’tzel prisoner.